This Chicken Binagoongan recipe brings bold Filipino flavors with shrimp paste, vinegar, and tender chicken. A savory-sweet classic made lighter.

 Instructions

-- Brown the Chicken: Add 500g chicken wings and cook until browned on all sides for 5-7 minutes.
+- Brown the chicken: Add 500g chicken wings and cook until browned on all sides for 5-7 minute.

-- Add Vinegar and Sugar: Pour in 2 tbsp vinegar (do not stir immediately).
+- Add vinegar and sugar: Pour in 2 tbsp vinegar (do not stir immediately).
 Let it boil for 1 minute to reduce acidity.
-Stir in 1 tbsp brown sugar.
+Stir in 1 tbsp coconut sugar.

 - Freezer: You can also freeze this dish.
 Just let it cool completely before transferring it to a sealed container.
 It should keep well for up to 1 month.